-U.S. and UK businesses are well established as trading partners with strong market opportunities in IT, service, aerospace and defense, health and pharmaceutical, and travel sectors (for details see leading sectors chapters).
-The UK economy is undergoing a historic realignment following its decision to leave the EU single market and customs union, while at the same time dealing with the economic impact of the COVID pandemic.
-The UK was the first country in the world to administer the COVID-19 vaccine outside of clinical trials, and in February 2022 announced a transition to a “living with COVID” strategy that saw the lifting of nearly all remaining COVID-related restrictions.
-Due to this reopening, GDP growth was positive throughout 2021 and the upward trend has continued into early 2022.
+U.S. and UK businesses are well-established as trading partners with strong market opportunities in IT, services, aerospace and defense, health and pharmaceutical, and travel sectors (for details, see leading sectors chapters).
+The UK economy is undergoing a historic realignment following its decision to leave the EU single market and customs union, while at the same time dealing with the ongoing economic impact of the COVID pandemic.
+GDP growth was positive throughout 2021 and 2022 (7.6 percent and 4.1 percent respectively).
 Posting the fastest growth rate among G7 countries in 2021, the UK’s economy surpassed its pre-pandemic level in the first quarter of 2022, due largely to increased government spending.
-Full year 2021 GDP growth reached 7.4 percent, an increase over the projected 6.5 percent.
-Although analysts predicted five percent growth in 2022, the International Monetary Fund has downgraded global 2022 growth forecasts for the UK to 3.2 percent in 2022 and 0.5 percent in 2023 owing to the Russian invasion of Ukraine, rising energy costs and global supply chain disruptions.
+Full year 2022 GDP growth reached 4.1 percent.
+Although analysts had predicted five percent growth in 2022, growth forecasts for the UK in 2023 are at only 0.5 percent owing to the Russian invasion of Ukraine, rising energy costs and global supply chain disruptions.

 In June 2023, the United Kingdom, as a part of the joint U.S.-UK Atlantic Declaration, has announce its renewed commitment to develop and invest in critical and emerging industries alongside the U.S., including AI R&D, expansion of green energy infrastructure, and ensuring the continued security across data, health, and defense sectors.